 Acting for the AIRE Centre as intervenor in the Supreme Court

-Our London Administrative and Public Law team assisted the charity with its neutral intervention in an appeal before the Supreme Court, which raised an important point of principle regarding the proper approach to the assessment of a child's best interests in the context of transferring adoption proceedings to another Member State under Article 15 of Brussels II Revised.
-In its decision, which clarified the law in this area, the Court referred to points made in the AIRE Centre's "helpful intervention".
+- We acted on a case which raised an important point of principle regarding the proper approach to the assessment of a child's best interests in the context of transferring adoption proceedings to another Member State under Article 15 of Brussels II Revised.
+In its decision, which clarified the law in this area, the Court referred to points made in the AIRE Centre's "helpful intervention"; and